Tai Chi for Seniors: Improve Your Physical and Mental Health With This Gentle Form of Exercise

 This is a whole-body exercise—and that includes your mind.
 As a result, it offers an astonishing number of physical and mental benefits.
 Tai chi is good for seniors because it can increase both your lifespan, which is how long you live, and your "health span," which is how long you can function independently.

-In fact, when it comes to overall lifespan, one study found that this activity can reduce mortality, much like jogging.1 (For many seniors, it is a much more appealing activity than jogging.)
+In fact, when it comes to overall lifespan, a study in the American Journal of Epidemiology found that this activity can reduce mortality, much like jogging.
+(For many seniors, it is a much more appealing activity than jogging.)

 Here are some of the many ways in which tai chi can improve your quality of life and reduce the negative effects of the aging process.
 (But bear in mind that you should always check with your healthcare provider before beginning any new exercise routine.)